 Continuing Care Retirement Communities (CCRCs), a type of Independent Living option, offer a campus of living options designed to help seniors age in place and providing necessary services as one requires more medical attention.
 Generally, CCRCs include independent living apartments, an assisted living neighborhood or assisted living care options, and skilled nursing services within the same campus.
 How it works: A resident purchases a unit and as their needs change, the monthly fee to live in the community increases with the higher levels of care.
 This option also allows spouses to stay close together even if one requires more attention than the other.
 If this option appeals to you, plan early, there are often waiting lists for the different neighborhoods at a CCRC.

-Assisted Living / Memory Care Assisted Living:
+Assisted Living & Memory Care in Assisted Living:

 Generally, assisted living is a wise housing option for seniors who need help with some daily-living tasks commonly known as ADLs.
 Maybe they need help with medications, cooking, or have lost a spouse and are not capable of living alone in the housing situation described above.
 Prices fluctuate depending upon the amount of care needed, but with assisted living, staff caregivers are usually available around the clock.

 Some assisted living communities contain single-living apartments with kitchens or kitchenettes, while less expensive options may allow residents to share rooms.
 Although less independent than retirement communities, assisted living residences have activities, a vibrant social community, and usually group-dining which makes meeting new people easier.
-Many Assisted Living communities now offer specialized programming and/or secure neighborhood options designed to help those with cognitive impairment or Alzheimer’s disease.

 In general, assisted living is a good choice if your loved one needs more socialization or personal care than they can get living alone, if they need assistance with accessing nutritious meals on a daily basis, or if they need medical supervision, but not the amount of attention supplied by a nursing home.
 This can also be a great option if the medical needs a senior has can be supplied by bringing in nursing services to the Assisted Living community.